DIPlib/diplib/doc/src/features.md

 !!! literature
     - J.C.
 Mullikin and P.W.
 Verbeek, "Surface area estimation of digitized planes," Bioimaging 1(1):6-16, 1993.

+\subsection size_features_Minimum Minimum
+The smallest index along each dimension to a pixel within the object.
+This corresponds to the top-left corner of the cartesian bounding box.
+There is one value per image dimension.
+If the image has a known pixel size, the values represent the distances to the lower image edge along each dimension.

+\subsection size_features_Maximum Maximum
+The largest index along each dimension to a pixel within the object.
+This corresponds to the bottom-right corner of the cartesian bounding box.
+There is one value per image dimension.
+If the image has a known pixel size, the values represent the distances to the lower image edge along each dimension.

+\subsection size_features_CartesianBox CartesianBox
+The sizes of the smallest box around the object that is aligned with the grid axes.
+There is one value per image dimension.
+The size is in pixels or in physical units if known.

 \subsection size_features_Feret Feret
 Computes the maximum and minimum object diameters from the object's convex hull, using
 \ref dip::ConvexHull::Feret.
 The convex hull is computed from the chain code using \ref dip::ChainCode::ConvexHull.